 - If the stem comes off nice and easy and it’s green underneath – ding ding ding!
 It’s just right!

-- First add garlic to a food processor
+- First add garlic to a food processor (This is the one we love!)

 - Add everything else but lemon juice and avocado